DNACENSolutions/dnac_ansible_workflows/workflows/users_and_roles/README.md

 user_details  defines the login, password, and role (permissions) of a user.

-roledetails defines the accesss destails for the role.
+role_details defines the accesss destails for the role.

 To define the details you can refer the full workflow specification: https://galaxy.ansible.com/ui/repo/published/cisco/dnac/content/module/user_role_workflow_manager/